 continuity.
 What is death but a negligible accident?
 Why should I be out of mind because I am out of sight?
 I am but waiting for you, for an interval, somewhere very near, just round the corner.
 All is well.

 There will be no service.
 In lieu of flowers, donations may be made to New England Cancer Specialists in Scarborough, ME.

-To send flowers to Felice's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felice D. Chartier, please visit our floral store.